Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Politique de confidentialit  Comprendre vos donnes personnelles.md

 **App Name:** Sistersound
 **Developer:** Sistersoundfr a Rzain Consulting company

-Rzain Consulting (“we,” “our,” or “us”) respects your privacy and is committed to protecting your personal information.
+Rzain Consulting (â€œwe,â€ â€œour,â€ or â€œusâ€) respects your privacy and is committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, and safeguard your data when you use our mobile application.

 ---